Generating DTSI and DTBO Overlay Files

 petalinux-create -t apps --template fpgamanager_dtg -n user-firmware --enable --srcuri "user.xsa user.xclbin shell.json"

-The recipe contains the minimum required elements but can be further customized by the user for their needs.
-If you want to inspect the generated .dtsi file without petalinux/yocto cleaning things up after a successful build, add this variable into your recipe: RM_WORK_EXCLUDE += "${PN}" The .dtsi file can be found in <tmpworkspace>/work/zynqmp_generic-xilinx-linux/user-firmware/1.0-r0/build/user-firmware/pl.dtsi
+The recipe contains the minimum required elements but can be further customized for your needs.
+If you want to inspect the generated .dtsi file without petalinux/yocto cleaning things up after a successful build, add this variable into your recipe: RM_WORK_EXCLUDE += "${PN}" The .dtsi file is found in <tmpworkspace>/work/zynqmp_generic-xilinx-linux/user-firmware/1.0-r0/build/user-firmware/pl.dtsi.

-Then the .dtbo file will be generated when building PetaLinux again.
+Then the .dtbo file is be generated when building PetaLinux again.

 petalinux-build

-The newly generated .dtbo file can be found at $tmp_folder/sysroots-components/zynqmp_generic/user-firmware/lib/firmware/xilinx/user-firmware/user-firmware.dtbo $tmp_folder location can be found at project-spec/configs/config CONFIG_TMP_DIR_LOCATION=$tmp_folder
+The newly generated .dtbo file is found at $tmp_folder/sysroots-components/zynqmp_generic/user-firmware/lib/firmware/xilinx/user-firmware/user-firmware.dtbo.
+The $tmp_folder location is found at project-spec/configs/config CONFIG_TMP_DIR_LOCATION=$tmp_folder.

 Example